vpaza/sops/content/en/docs/terminal/pajn/_index.md

 ### Runway selection guidance

 Primary runways are based on forecasted wind, neighboring traffic flows and other weather conditions.
-Information from the [Juneau Airport Wind System (JAWS)](https://www.weather.gov/ajk/JAWS) shall be used to determine wind conditions and must be reliabled upon over surface wind reported by the ASOS.
+Information from the [Juneau Airport Wind System (JAWS)](https://www.weather.gov/ajk/JAWS) shall be used to determine wind conditions and must be relied upon over surface wind reported by the ASOS.
 The following guidance shall be used to determine runway selection:

 1. To the maximum extent possible, utilize runway 8
 2. When necessary, runway 26 may be used but extreme care must be taken to deconflict arriving and departing traffic